 Most salespeople focus on what their products and services are.
-Successful salespeople focus on what their products and services do, which encourages customers to say yes!
+Successful salespeople focus on what their products and services do, encouraging customers to say yes!
 They buy what your products and services do for them.

 But what if they need proof?
-What if you are working with one person on a committee, or maybe a coach or a champion?
+What if you are working with one person on a committee, a coach, or a champion?
 How can you help them convey that your products and services are the solutions they must have?

 There are many benefits to preparing and delivering a business case for your prospects and customers.
 Here are a few: